Small business owners in Michigan want to see more reforms

 of the property, which is often a costly and lengthy legal process that is

-When asked on the 2016 State Ballot: “Should Michigan’s laws on Civil Asset
+support taking the reforms further.
+Specifically, when asked: “Should Michigan’s laws on Civil Asset

 Forfeiture be changed so that private property is seized only after a criminal conviction is